tibetan-nlp/annodoc/index.md

 A3a PronType T3 Pers
 T5  V 10 15 འབྲི་√1
 A5a Tense T5 Past
-A5b Args T5 nsubj,obj
-R1  nsubj Arg1:T3 Arg2:T5
+R1  arg1 Arg1:T3 Arg2:T5
-R2  obj Arg1:T1 Arg2:T5
+R2  arg2 Arg1:T1 Arg2:T5
 ~~~
 > _I wrote the words._ (MT - An Interview with the Fiddler Drado)

-It is not necessary for an `nsubj, obj` verb to be agentive.
+It is not necessary for an `arg1, arg2` verb to be agentive.
 In the
 following case, the verb is involuntary, and the object forms a
 [light verb](#light-verbs) construction together with the verb.
 Still, there are clearly two distinct verbal aguments in play.